adon-cloudcannon/landing-page-test/src/collections/posts/2014-07-30-build-e-commerce-sites-on-cloudcannon-with-snipcart.md

 * **Do tell us** if you love using Snipcart on CloudCannon so we can put extra effort into working together on a much simpler integration.

-Get designing, and get selling\!
+Get designing, and get selling!